 You can also look into your jobs of interest.
 Are they in line with your skills and talents?
 If yes, that’s good.
 If not, don’t quit just yet.
 You can always take the learning path and develop the skills you need for the jobs or career you want.
 Transferrable skills can be learned and it might surprise you just how easy it is to develop them with a growth mindset and a positive attitude.

-If you want to develop your skills, visit our website for courses to match your needs.
+If you want to develop your skills, browse our list of courses and find a course that may just match your needs.